WiseGuru/Community-Digital-Garden-Docs/templates/bugs-fixes.md

 title:
 layout: default
 parent: Bugs and Fixes
-nav_order:50
+nav_order: 50
 nav_exclude: true
 ---

 # {topic}
 {: .no_toc}

 Define the {topic} in a few sentences.
+The topic/title should accurately describe the problem in as few words as possible.

 [Screenshot of topic]